CARV-ICS-FORTH/CaDiSa/images/README.md

 If you did not specify `--install $PWD/install` `--build $PWD/build` or `--results $PWD/results` then you can run with the built in versions of these programs.
+For testing/getting familiar with the container.

+The default versions are:
+- PMIx v3.2
+- PRRTE v2.0
+- OMPI 4.1.1

+Also for convinient testing of openMPI, OSU micro benchmarks version 5.8 is installed on folder /opt/hpc/benchmarks.

 ## Development environment details